 See the fourth gun emplacement?

 As you walk up Mount Davis Path, you will pass by the Mt Davis Youth Hostel on the left.
-Keep walking, and there are two paths: straight and right.
+Keep walking and you will see two paths going up.
+On the left is a steep road and on the right is a narrow dark stairway.

 But before you climb up the flight of stairs, look back and see the Ionospheric Station.
 I climbed up a large concrete structure to take a photo of the Ionospheric Station.